If you are paying for your course via funding from a third party, please consider the scenarios below.

 - £1,750 per annum to applicants to the MSt in Advanced Subject Teaching who teach in a UK state school or state-funded further education institution (criteria apply, and applicants are requested to submit a personal statement on application).

 How to apply

-To apply for a bursary online, go to the course you wish to apply for.
-If bursaries are available for that course, a link will appear below the course title - click on this to go to the application form.
+To apply for a bursary online, go to the course you wish to apply for and follow the on-screen instructions.

 You should make a single application, which will determine which bursary you are eligible for.
 Only one bursary will be awarded to any one student within an academic year.

-We will respond to your application within two weeks of the date of submission (or within four weeks for Diploma and Advanced Diploma applications).
-Please note that if you are awarded a bursary you will be required to book and pay the course fee (or the first instalment of the course fee) within three weeks of the date of notification to accept the bursary and confirm your place on the course.
+For all other courses, we will respond to your application within 10 working days of the date of submission (or within four weeks for Diploma and Advanced Diploma applications).
+Please note that if you are awarded a bursary you will be required to book and pay the course fee (or the first instalment of the course fee) within two weeks of the date of notification to accept the bursary and confirm your place on the course.

-In the academic year 2013/14, part-time students can apply for a Tuition Fee Loan of up to £6,750 to cover the cost of University fees.
+Part-time students can currently apply for a Tuition Fee Loan of up to £6,750 to cover the cost of University fees.
 This loan replaces the Grants scheme previously in place.
 Maintenance grants will only be available to full-time students.